snyk-fixtures/device-cloud-python/README.md

 -------
 - MQTT over websockets on Windows does not work.
 - Remote login on Windows cannot parse backspace.
 Don't make any typos.
-- Windows has no native cert bundle for SSL.
-The -connect.cfg file must be updated to point at wr-iot-python/share/cacert.pem to use SSL
-- SSL cert bundle is called ca-bundle.crt, not ca-certificates.crt on CentOS.
 - Current remote login test server has a self-signed certificate. validate_cloud_cert must be set to false in iot-connect.cfg in order to connect successfully.